wjsc/telegram-ollama-bot/README.md

 ## How it Works

-- The bot maintains conversation memory for each chat using a Map
+- The bot maintains conversation memory for each chat using persistent storage
-- Each user's conversation history is preserved (up to 30,000 characters)
+- Each user's conversation history is preserved (up to 30,000 characters per chat)
+- Memory is automatically saved to disk and survives bot restarts
+- Automatic cleanup removes old conversations (max 100 chats, 24-hour cleanup interval)
 - AI responses are generated using the specified Ollama model
 - System prompts include conversation context for continuity

 ## Commands

 - `/echo <message>` - Echo back the provided message
+- `/memory` - Show memory statistics (total chats, size, last cleanup)
+- `/clearmemory` - Clear conversation memory for current chat
 - Any other text - Processed by AI with conversation context

 ## Error Handling